-Cropland in the Study Area represents approximately 32% (1,443.8 acres) of all lands within the Study Area.
-Specific cover types in this class include active row cropland (e.g., corn and soybeans) and field cropland (alfalfa and hay).
+Cropland represents approximately 71% (2,888.0 acres) of all land within the Study Area.
+Specific cover types in this class include active row cropland (e.g., corn and soybeans) and field cropland (e.g., alfalfa and hay).
+Many of the croplands within the Study Area are regularly rotated between field crops and row crops.
 In some locations, emergent wetlands were observed within small portions of cropland.
 Shallow emergent wetlands were characterized by the dominance of erect, rooted herbaceous wetland plants and evidence of persistent inundation or saturation.